-Founded on September 22, 1924, by Australian entrepreneurs Stanley Chatterton, Percy Christmas, Ernest Williams, Cecil Scott Waine, and George Creed, Woolworths is the Australian supermarket chain and grocery store.
+Founded on September 22, 1924, by Australian entrepreneurs Stanley Chatterton, Percy Christmas, Ernest Williams, Cecil Scott Waine, and George Creed, Woolworths is an Australian supermarket chain and grocery store.
 The company is owned by Woolworths Group and covers more than 80% of the Australian market share presently.

 Woolworths specializes in groceries, but it also deals with other deliveries like health products, beauty products, magazines, DVDs, household products, pet & baby supplies, etc. As of 2019, more than 981 Woolworths supermarkets and around 43 Woolworths Metro convenience stores are available, ensuring to satisfy the customer’s demand accurately.
 Man scores $ 15 million < Woolworths deal with a crazy hangover, Woolworths Group took a historic decision to ban plastic bags during the checkout process.

 10. Pick n Pay

-Established in 1967, Pick n Pay is the second-largest grocery delivery chain in South Africa.
-It offers its business service in different Southern Africa regions like Lesotho, Botswana, Namibia, Zambia, Swaziland, Zimbabwe, etc had planned to launch its business service in Malawi.
+Established in 1967, Pick n Payis the second-largest grocery delivery chain in South Africa.
+It offers its business service in different Southern Africa regions like Lesotho, Botswana, Namibia, Zambia, Swaziland, and Zimbabwe, and had planned to launch its business service in Malawi.
 Raymond Ackerman purchased Pick n Pay from Jack Goldin in Cape Town in 2010.
 Pick n Pay recently expanded cash deposits at the point and improved its working to a great extent in recent years.

-As of 2018, Pick n Pay has established its branch in more than 1,600 locations in seven Southern Africa countries.
+As of 2018, Pick n Pay has established its branches in more than 1,600 locations in seven Southern African countries.
 The company launched a grocery app script for SA to allow customers to place their orders accurately without hassle.
 Pick n Pay announced that it’s planning to expand its business service in Nigeria and into Ghana in the annual report.
 The company also operates the end number of stores under the Boxer brand in Swaziland and South Africa.

-Become a Part of Top Grocery Delivery South Africa Business Market Today!
+Become a Part of the Top Grocery Delivery South Africa Business Market Today!